 The summer solstice marks the mid-point of summer and lightest time of the year, when the daylight hours are longest and the night-time hours the shortest.

-When the Sun rises on the fourth day (i.e. the day immediately following the three-day solstice), its sunrise position can be observed to have moved a little to the south on the horizon, whilst its noon elevation will appear slightly lower in the sky.
-This heralds the reversal of the sunrise movement and the start of the gradual shortening of the daylight hours, thus a movement towards autumn and winter and the waning of light.
-This fourth day (24 June), the culmination of the three-day solstice, is called Midsummer Day and has been traditionally celebrated as representing the glory and majesty of light, whilst at its heavenly zenith, beginning its gradual descent into the dark underworld.
+When the Sun rises on the fourth day (i.e. the day immediately following the three-day solstice), its sunrise position can be observed to have moved on the horizon a little to the south (in the northern hemisphere), whilst its noon elevation will appear slightly lower in the sky.
+This heralds the reversal of the sunrise movement and the start of the gradual shortening of the daylight hours, thus a movement towards autumn and winter, and the waning of light.
+This fourth day (24 June), the culmination of the three-day solstice, is called Midsummer's Day and has been traditionally celebrated as representing the glory and majesty of light, whilst at its heavenly zenith, beginning its gradual descent into the dark underworld.

-The summer solstice and its culminating Midsummer Day festival is one of the two poles of the year (associated in the northern hemisphere with the South Pole of the planet), its complementary polarity being the winter solstice and Christmas festival (associated with the North Pole of the planet).
-In Christian tradition the two poles of the year are symbolised by John the Baptist and Jesus the Christ (the dates celebrate their birthdays), and by what are known as the two Baptisms, by water and by holy breath and fire.
+The summer solstice and its culminating Midsummer's Day festival is one of the two poles of the year , its complementary polarity being the winter solstice and Christmas festival.
+In Christian tradition the two poles of the year are symbolised by the 'birthdays' of John the Baptist (24 June) and Jesus Christ (25 December), and by what are known as the two Baptisms, by water (John the Baptist) and by holy breath and fire (Jesus the Christ).
 In Freemasonic and an alternative Christian tradition these two poles of the year are represented by the two Johns, John the Baptist and John the Beloved.
-The midsummer pole is that of John the Baptist and baptism by water, and Midsummer Day is also known as St John’s Day (i.e. John the Baptist).
+Midsummer's Day is known as St John’s Day (i.e. John the Baptist).